Made possible with funds from generous BTC donors, 2019

 Removes 7.8 km of Trail from road

 Barrow Bay Cliffs Nature Reserve is a stunning and ecologically vital property in the Peninsula section between Lion’s Head and Wiarton.
 Its creation preserves 363 acres of rugged, natural Escarpment landscape.
-It secures 1.4 kilometres of the Bruce Trail, while removing close to 8 km of Trail from busy roads.
+It secures 1.4 km of the Bruce Trail, while removing close to 8 km of Trail from busy roads.

 Ecologically, this acquisition is critical.
 Much of its expansive acreage is pristine interior forest habitat – “deep woods” which are increasingly rare in southern Ontario where roads and development fragment large tracts into smaller stands.
 By preserving this important wildlife habitat, we will be providing a refuge for many species which rely on interior forests including American Redstarts, Black-throated Blue Warblers, Black Bears and Fishers.